 During the time I happened to be there, I helped in burning chopped-off olive trees and cutting the grass around their vineyard.
 The same vineyard, whose wine I ended up drinking during my stay!

-I can’t remember how many days, out of my total 12-day stay did I actually work for them, because there were so many things to see in Rome, and I was requesting them to give me a day off almost every two days to explore the town.
-But if there’s any detail I remember, it is, I definitely worked less than 5 hours a day.
+I can’t remember how many days, out of my total 12-day stay did I work for them, because there were so many things to see in Rome, and I was requesting them to give me a day off almost every two days to explore the town.
+But if there’s any detail I remember, it is, I worked less than 5 hours a day.
 So yea, it felt less like workaway-ing and more like ‘Come, stay with us.
 Share our dinner table.
 Eat our food.
 Drink our wine.
 And let’s make some memories together.

 A Bit More Detail… In Short!

-I stayed with a typical Italian family (half-Roman, half-Sardinian) of four members, with my own personal room and complete access to their house — a kind of setting that would make anyone feel at home, despite being away from home.
+I stayed with a typical Italian family (half-Roman, half-Sardinian) of four members, with my room and complete access to their house — a kind of setting that would make anyone feel at home, despite being away from home.

 My host, Fabio, was a tough, middle-aged man, very particular about his food habits.
-Helplessly driven by healthy eating habits, he wanted to build an eco-system where he could grow, most of their personal food items — from olive oil to wine to vegetables — at home, and in an organic way.
+Helplessly driven by healthy eating habits, he wanted to build an eco-system where he could grow, most of their food items — from olive oil to wine to vegetables — at home, and in an organic way.
 And for that, he needed a piece of land cleared for planting.

-Every day, I and Fabio would cut the trees and burn their bushes (on their own property of course) to clear up the land.
+Every day, I and Fabio would cut the trees and burn their bushes (on their property of course) to clear up the land.
 The rest of the three family members would go working in Rome or attend university.

 I’d work a few hours in the morning before making it to the dining table for some afternoon pasta, and that’s exactly when my working hours would conclude.
 Later in the day, I’d relax, read, walk around, play with the dogs, and wait for the other three family members to arrive, to only cook food with them, talk about interesting conversations, and learn about Italian delicacies.